becolomochi/figma-plugin-local-variables-starter/README.md

 1. In Figma, go to Plugins > Development > Import plugin from manifest
 2. Select the `manifest.json` file from this project
 3. Run the plugin in Figma
+4. Configure your settings:
+   - Enter a name for your variable collection
+   - Set your preferred mode name
+   - Select which token categories to generate
-4. Click "Create Local Variables" button
+5. Click "Create Local Variables" button
-5. The plugin will create a new variable collection called "Design Tokens"
+6. The plugin will create a new variable collection with your specified settings

 ## Design Tokens Structure